shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can cast your spells with a performance.
 Choose a performance style that you can do with your spellcasting focus body part.

 As an action, you may start a performance using your performance style.
 The performance is centered on yourself, and it has a range up to your Cast Range.
 You may change the range at the start of each of your turns.
+If you move during the performance, the area of effect of the performance moves with you to stay centered on you.

 When you start a performance, you may spend any amount of Spell Points.
 Then during your performance, at the start of each of your turns, you spend that many Spell Points again.
 You can change how many Spell Points you spend at the start of each of your turns.
 The amount of Spell Points you spend at the start of your turn determines your performance’s energy level until the start of your next turn.